sol-sk/GIT_Obsidian/DND/Murder Mystery.md

 # Session 2
-Led by Ms Dylan Kinelli & Abbott Wolfgang, literally everyone rushes into bathroom, all friars except one ****
+Led by Ms Dylan Kinelli & Abbott Wolfgang Craytag, literally everyone rushes into bathroom, all friars except one ****

 **Headcount**
 servants and housestaff both here